Josef Kieffer: Trial and execution

 With the surrender of Germany in May 1945, Kieffer said goodbye to his wife, who was dying of cancer, and children, and went into hiding in Garmisch, where he worked as a cleaner at a hotel.
 Kieffer made little attempt to hide his identity other than spelling his last name as "Kiefer".
+According to his eventual captors, Kieffer's lack of concern for being identified was because he did not believe he had done anything wrong.
 He was captured by British soldiers in January 1947.
-In March 1947, he was put on trial for war crimes at Wuppertal in the British Occupation Zone for the execution of the five SAS prisoners.
+In March 1947, he and five other defendants were put on trial for war crimes at Wuppertal in the British Occupation Zone for the execution of the five SAS prisoners.
 Kieffer claimed in his defence that he had been ordered to execute the prisoners, and that after the attempted assassination of Hitler on 20 July 1944, any German officer who disobeyed an order would be executed.
+To rebut this defence, the prosecution called Horst Kopkow, a representative of the Reich Security Main Office, who testified that no German officer had ever been executed for disobeying orders to kill prisoners.

+Another key prosecution witness was Kathe Goldmann, Kieffer's former secretary at Avenue Foch.
+Goldmann testified that Kieffer had not initially been ordered to execute any of the prisoners, but rather than treating them as prisoners of war he had repeatedly sent messages to Berlin asking what should be done with them until eventually receiving orders to kill the prisoners within twenty-four hours.

 One of Kieffer's interpreters from 84 Avenue Foch testified at his trial.
 He said, "Kieffer was not cruel" and that the interpreter had "seen him stop a guard from hitting a prisoner".
 The interpreter said that Kieffer did not want "maltreatment" but "wanted information."
 The interpreter also said that Kieffer had made a pact with Francis Suttill to trade information about the locations of other agents and supplies in exchange for a guarantee that those agents would be allowed to live, but all were instead executed after they had been sent to concentration camps in Germany.